 (Go here for more on cables)

 Connector: A non-permanent device for connecting two fibers in a non-permanent joint or connect fibers to equipment.
 Connectors are expected to be disconnected occasionally for testing or rerouting.
-(Parts for an ST connector are shown.)
+(From left: SC, ST and LC are the most popular connectors.
+Parts for an ST connector are shown below.)

 Splice: a permanent joint between two fibers